yiisoft/yii2/docs/guide/caching-data.md

 $result = $db->cache(function ($db) {

     // the result of the SQL query will be served from the cache
-    // if query caching is enabled and the query result will be found in the cache return $db->createCommand('SELECT * FROM customer WHERE id=1')->queryOne();
+    // if query caching is enabled and the query result is found in the cache return $db->createCommand('SELECT * FROM customer WHERE id=1')->queryOne();

 });